Peergos/Peergos/README.md

  - The data store (which may not be ipfs directly, but S3 compatible service for example) is also not trusted

 4.0 Logging in
  - A user's username is used along with a random salt and the hash of their password and run through scrypt (with parameters 17, 8, 1, 96, though users can choose harder parameters if desired) to generate a symmetric key and a signing keypair.
-The signing keypiar is then used to auth and retrieve encrypted login data.
+The signing keypair is then used to auth and retrieve encrypted login data.
 This login data is then decrypted using the symmetric key to obtain the identity key pair, social keypair and root directory capability.
-This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack (see slides mentioned above for a cost estimate).
+This means that a user can log in from any machine without transferring any keys, and also that their keys are protected from a brute force attack (see slides mentioned above for a cost estimate).

 5.0 Encryption
  - private keys never leave client node, two random symmetric keys are generated for every file or directory (explicitly not convergent encryption, which leaks information)